The translation of this document is outdated.

 Information Society Services

-the co-ordinated field in Latvia without restraint.
+services in the co-ordinated field in Latvia.

 Provision and Storage of Information